QuestCode/thema-2.1-slm/BSS/Practica/Ward/p4/opdrachten.md

 ###Exercise 1.3 Memory Reference###
 ####Consider a paging system with the page table storedin memory.####

 **a) If a memory reference takes 160 nanoseconds, howlong does a paged memory reference take?**
-160 + 160 = 320 nanoseconds
+160 (access page) + 160 (access word) = 320 nanoseconds

 **b) If we add associative registers, and 75 percent of all page-table references are found in the associative registers, what is the effective memoryreference time?
 (Assume that finding a pagetable entry in the associative registers takes zerotime if the entry is there .)**

+0.75 * 160 + 0.25 * 320 = 120 + 80 = __200__ nanoseconds

 ###Exercise 1.4 Memory Partitions###